project-alice-assistant/docs/docs/skill-development/new-language-support.md

 ---
+title: 'Adding a new language support'
 sidebarDepth: 4
-title: Adding a new language support
 ---

-# Language support
+# Intro
 We currently natively support the following languages:
 - English
 - French